 Researchers in Humanities have access to:

-- the Hocken Collections – one of New Zealand’s foremost research libraries that contains many rare historical publications of national and international significance
+One of New Zealand’s foremost research libraries that contains many rare historical publications of national and international significance.

-- the Digital Humanities Hub – a space to study digital technologies along with the art and culture they cultivate
+A space to study digital technologies along with the art and culture they cultivate.

-- the archaeological laboratories – these include extensive reference material collections and a spatial analysis lab with Geological Information System (GIS) facilities
+These include extensive reference material collections and a spatial analysis lab with Geological Information System (GIS) facilities.

 Research centres, themes and networks